 This, I believe, is what a liberal arts education teaches us about common needs and aspirations.
-We are called to live yes lives when we are open to learning about the needs and aspirations of those who are different from us, those who are strangers in our midst - and then finding ways we might live together in spite of our differences.
+We live yes lives when we are open to learning about the needs and aspirations of those who are different from us, those who are strangers in our midst - and then finding ways we might live together as neighbors in the midst of our differences.